vibbits/snpeffect/README.md

   qsub -cwd -b y <scriptdir>/masterscript.pl
 ```
 It is important to use the same annotated genome as was used to generate
 the VCF file.
-If you used something else than hg38 you will need to edit
+As default the pipeline uses hg38.
+If you used something else, you will need to edit
-the file masterscript.pl.
+the file `masterscript.pl`.

 The script also uses a NP_* NM_* RefSeq correspondence table and a table with
 UniProt standard (preferred) transcripts.
 See respectively the scripts
-makeNP_NMtable.pl and makeNM_ACtable.pl for how to make them.
+`makeNP_NMtable.pl` and `makeNM_ACtable.pl` in case you want to update them.

 NOTE :
 1. You can restrict the output and the CPU time used by analyzing only one